PHart3/2-groups-agda/README.md

   1. the (2,1)-category of coherent 2-groups
   2. the (2,1)-category of 2-truncated connected pointed types.

+We also derive a verified equality between them by way of univalence.

 The code has been checked with Agda 2.6.4.3.
 A preprint outlining our mechanization is located at [2Grp-biequiv-preprint.pdf](2Grp-biequiv-preprint.pdf).

 ## Organization

+The library has three main components, each component depending on the previous ones.
+It also has a fourth component collecting the main theorems.

 - `HoTT-Agda/`